 - His mind

 - Spiritual growth

-Don’t stress over that.
+Maybe every area won’t apply.
+Don’t stress.
 Maybe you don’t have children so you can’t use that prompt.
 Just use one of the others twice.
 I can think of 30 things that would make his day to be grateful for about his body.
 Just a thought.

-One example of gratitude that makes my husband smile ever time is this:
+One example of gratitude that makes my husband smile every time is this:

 Thank you for going to work.
 I know the job is not easy but I see your committment to provide for our family.
 It makes me feel loved when you go to work!

 In the past, I’ve tried to think of 30 random things to be thankful for throughout November and I always draw a blank by day 10.
 This gratitude training calendar gives you prompts to help you create a specific gratitude list.

 How Do You Express Gratitude to Your Husband?